thomasrunner/Condor/README.md

-# Condor
+# Condor - 9x Faster than ObjC and 1.5x Faster than SWIFT
 Apple's built-in sorting algorithm implementation is far too slow.
 Condor is a new Sorting Framework available for both Objective C and Swift in a super easy to use ULTRA LIGHT Framework.
+Since this Framework was written in ObjC it runs much slow in SWIFT than ObjC but is still able to outperform SWIFT.

 Condor supports System Types as well NSNumber types in an NSArray.

 **YOU CAN FIND THE FRAMEWORK LOCATED IN THE PROJECT**

-UPDATED v1.0.1
+UPDATE v1.2.6
+- New Float Tests in Objective C and Swift
+- Removed Protocol requirements, now ANY Int or Float property in SWIFT and ANY int or float property in ObjC
+- As amazing as this will sound, Condor is now upto 9x FASTER than ObjC sort
+- Minor UI Tweaks
+- Cleaned up the code a little for readability
+- Restructured header files
+- Added bitcode support making it Production Ready for any project type.

+UPDATE v1.2.5
+- Merged all project into a single Project which has Swift and Objective C ViewControllers and Tests
+- Fixed UInt32*, UInt*, and float* array bugs

+UPDATE v1.2.4
+- Fixed over optimization bugs on Object Sort

+UPDATE v1.2.2
+- Fixed not sorting last value of Int Object Sort
-- New Object Sort using CondorObject protocol
+- Updated System Type algorithms with additional tweaks already in Object Sort

 UPDATE v1.2.1
 - Fixed decending bug for Object Sort
 - New float Object Sort using CondorObject protocol condorIdf
 - More than 10% performance increase for Int Object Sort

-UPDATE v1.2.2
-- Fixed not sorting last value of Int Object Sort
-- Updated System Type algorithms with additional tweaks already in Object Sort

-UPDATE v1.2.4
+UPDATED v1.0.1
-- Fixed over optimization bugs on Object Sort
+- New Object Sort using CondorObject protocol

-UPDATE v1.2.5
-- Merged all project into a single Project which has Swift and Objective C ViewControllers and Tests
-- Fixed UInt32*, UInt*, and float* array bugs

 It comes with 3 specific classes:
      - CondorSort.h for system types (Boolean, unsigned char, signed char, unsigned short, signed short, unsigned int, signed int and float)